u1i/bambleweeny/README.md

 Download SDK: [Python](https://github.com/u1i/bambleweeny/raw/master/sdk/python.zip) | [Java](https://github.com/u1i/bambleweeny/raw/master/sdk/java.zip) | [Ruby](https://github.com/u1i/bambleweeny/raw/master/sdk/ruby.zip) | [PHP](https://github.com/u1i/bambleweeny/raw/master/sdk/php.zip) | [JavaScript](https://github.com/u1i/bambleweeny/raw/master/sdk/javascript.zip) | [Android](https://github.com/u1i/bambleweeny/raw/master/sdk/android.zip) | [HTML](https://github.com/u1i/bambleweeny/raw/master/sdk/html.zip)

 [![](https://raw.githubusercontent.com/u1i/bambleweeny/master/img/crud6.png)](http://bambleweeny.sotong.io/)

-## Bamblweeeny Configuration & Operations

-There are several ways to configure Bambleweeny and modify the default settings.

-### Redis Connection

-By default, B9y rund in 'Lite' mode which essentially starts an embedded Redis engine inside the container.
-This is good enough for many use cases, but you may want to point it to a 'proper' Redis environment instead.
-You can do this by setting environment variables:

-`docker run [...] -e redis_host=localhost -e redis_port=6379 u1ih/bambleweeny:latest`

-### Token Expiry

-Provide an environment variable `token_expiry` that overrides the default token expiry of 3000 seconds:

-`docker run [...] -e token_expiry=999999999 u1ih/bambleweeny:latest`

-### Endpoints for info and db dump

-The authenticated admin user can trigger the following endpoints:

-#### /info

-Provides detailed information on the Redis connection

-#### /save

-Triggers a 'save' on the Redis side, which dumps the content of the in-memory database to disk.
-You can map the directory to your host (and persist the data) by running B9y the following way:

-`docker run [...] -v data:/data u1ih/bambleweeny:latest`

-### Static Settings

-The following settings are currently not configurable:

-#### max\_request\_body\_size
-Messages cannot be larger than 50kb (set in server.py CherryPy config)

-#### redis\_maxmemory
-Limit currently at 256 MB

-#### redis\_datadir
-Set to /data

 ## Behind the Scenes